 In the final analysis, social interactions with preachers through YouTube cannot fully replace face-to-face interactions in a religious context.
 Mosques must delicately balance their need to generate income — a legitimate concern for the effective running of their programmes — with their role of providing spiritual and critical thinking in society.
 There is already a global concern that radical ideas and falsehoods can easily spread through social media and that extremist groups can utilise these tools to target and recruit youths.
 While most Indonesian mosques promote tolerance, they must also be vigilant in monitoring the quality of online religious content for all Indonesian Muslims.

-Ahmad Muhajir is a Visiting Fellow at ISEAS – Yusof Ishak Institute.
-He is a Lecturer at the Faculty of Syariah, UIN Antasari Banjarmasin.
+Ahmad Muhajir is a Lecturer at the Faculty of Syariah, UIN Antasari Banjarmasin, and was a Visiting Fellow at ISEAS – Yusof Ishak Institute.

 Norshahril Saat is a Senior Fellow and Coordinator at the Regional Social & Cultural Studies Programme, ISEAS – Yusof Ishak Institute.